simple-crypto/SMAesH-challenge/website/src/framework.md

 # Framework
-The Section [Getting Started](./getting_started.md) explain in a minimal way what are the commands to use on order to run the demonstration attack provided.
+The Section [Getting Started](./getting_started.md) explains in a minimal way what are the commands to use in order to run the demonstration attack provided.
-By following these, you can ensure that all the dependencies are properly installed before starting to implementing your own.
-In this section, we try to explain with more details what are the steps to follow and what can be done in order to implement a new attack.
+By following these, you can ensure that all the dependencies are properly installed before starting implementing your own.

-To this purpose, we provide a comprehensive python-based framework to develop and evaluate attacks, available [on github](TODO).
-The following sections try to guide the reader through the implementation of a new submission.
-These are not exhaustive, however, and we invite you to refer to the documentation found directly in the code for more details.
-Next, we assume that the attack is written in python, but the framework may also work with other languages (see [Beyond Python](not_python.md)).
+To this purpose, we provide a comprehensive python-based framework to develop and evaluate attacks, available [on github](https://github.com/simple-crypto/SMAesH-challenge).
+The following sections try to guide a candidate through the implementation of a new submission.
+However, not all the details are covered , and we invite the reader to refer to the documentation found directly in the code for further explanation.
+Next, we assume that the attack is written in python, but the framework may also work with other languages (see
+[Beyond Python](not_python.md)).

 ## Contents